ccshaney/gabola/README.md

   /opt/GCB_Scaffolding/Scaffolding.sh -f draft_gcbgf_labgf_labs_bwa_mem_C70M60_ScafA_ScafB_BXCnt_rmMultiEnd.tsv -a draft_rename.fa -x g-contigs.fa -o GCB_Scaffolding/
 ```

-The four main modules can be used in any order and iterated several times.
+The four main modules can be used in any order and iterated several times.The source codes are accessible to all.

 For advanced usage see [**TECHNOTES.md**](TECHNOTES.md).

-The source codes are accessible to all.

 ## Recommended Pipelines & Example Usage: